open/close all folders

 - In Ultimate Spider-Man for Nintendo DS, the first level is playable with Green Goblin.

-- In the home console versions (and maybe the DS, I don't know), you control Venom, the main villain, for about half of the missions.
+- In the home console versions, you control Venom, the main villain, for about half of the missions.
 Despite this shared screentime, he is still clearly the villain, as the player always controls Spider-Man during their fights.

 First Person Shooter

 - Halo 2 has you play as the Arbiter for quite some time.
-The Arbiter is an Elite, with a very specific grudge against the Master Chief for destroying one of the halo rings, and for being the whole reason he was in that mess.
+The Arbiter is a Covenant Elite, with a very specific grudge against the Master Chief for destroying one of the Halo rings, and for being the whole reason he's an Arbiter in the first place.
 The two never directly fight, but the thought was definitely there.

 - Perfect Dark bonus level "Mr. Blonde's Revenge" lets you play an alien poorly disguised as a human.